Sursum corda (Elgar): Structure

 Second climax, developed from excerpt 2, is followed by reappearance of excerpt 1.
 Brass call indicates the end of the final climax, and coda, using excerpt 1 and other materials, concludes the work with satisfying sound of tutti.

 Average performance of this work needs approximately 10 minutes.

 Transcriptions

-The work is transcribed for concert band by Bruce Houseknecht.
-This band version was published in 1967 by Carl Fischer, Inc.
+The work has been transcribed for concert band by Bruce Houseknecht.
+This version was published in 1967 by Carl Fischer, Inc.